swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_trainers.md

 Hi [ trainee name ],

 Thank you for doing a teaching demonstration.
-While you demonstrated good command of the subject material, I’ve determined not to pass you based on [ reason ]. [ Explanation of this reason. ]  We are excited about having you as a Carpentry instructor and I would be happy to see you do another teaching demonstration [ making these changes ] to certify as an instructor.
+While you demonstrated good command of the subject material, I’ve determined not to pass you based on [ reason ]. [ Explanation of this reason. ]  We are excited about having you as a Carpentries instructor and I would be happy to see you do another teaching demonstration [ making these changes ] to certify as an instructor.

 Please let me know if you have any questions.